UnseenAcademical/HexPrint/README.md

 The first player chooses a 6 they rolled, and removes it from the initiative pool.
 If they can’t, they pass the activation.

 Then, the player selects a unit whose initiative marker is in their pool.
-This unit may take up to the number of actions listed on their card.
+This unit may take up to the number of actions listed on their card, or 5 actions, whichever is lower.
 Once those actions are complete, take the current segment that the Timer is on, and count “forward” a number of segments equal to the number of actions taken.
 Place the unit’s initiative marker on that segment.

 Once that unit’s activation is complete, the next player can move onto activating one of their units.